 Whilst working with Russell I found the whole ME/CFS Recovery Programme was run very professionally, not just the individual sessions with Russell but also the modules, videos and print-outs you receive.

 Russell was so patient, always very encouraging and his explanations so easy to understand.
 The tools and techniques definitely work and as my system is still slightly sensitive I still need to be consistent in my practice and if I am, I feel great all the time.
 I now have plenty energy and actually have a life again, one which I think is now in many ways so much better than before.

 Russell is very genuine and caring.
 He has helped me to gain more confidence in myself as a person and as well as being healthier, I think I will also make much better decisions with my life going forward.
 I have already made some life changes which make me very happy – I can’t stop smiling because I’ve got rid of this horrible disability – I’m much calmer, I worry far less and that horrible anxious feeling has gone.

 Working with Russell has enabled me to fit the last pieces of the jigsaw into place (there was definitely more than just one) and I am quite certain that without Russell and his tools and techniques I would never have got my health back.
 I am so grateful to him and can’t thank him enough.

 If you are reading these testimonials and wondering whether you should contact Russell I really would encourage you to.
 Without him, I would still be embroiled in that horrible illness, worrying about my future.

-Julie’s journey to health started with a conversation, apply here for your Free CFS Strategy Session
+Julie’s journey started with a conversation, apply here for your Free Strategy Session